evolvingstuff/vdw2/content/posts/sepsis-is-both-prevented-and-treated-by-vitamin-d-many-studies.md

 #### VitaminDWiki recommendations for Vitamin D treatment of sepsis in ICU

-1. Fortify the immune system as fast as possible with a <a href="/posts/loading-dose-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Loading Dose of Vitamin D">Vitamin D Loading dose</a>
+1. Fortify the immune system as fast as possible with a [Vitamin D Loading dose](/posts/loading-dose-of-vitamin-d)

 > 200,000 to 350,000 IU loading doses are often successful